noamteyssier/paraseq/README.md

 ### Basic Usage

-This is a simple example using `paraseq` in a single-threaded context.
+This is a simple example using `paraseq` to iterate records in a single-threaded context.

+It is not recommended to use `paraseq` in this way - it will be more performant to use the parallel processing interface.

 ```rust
 use std::fs::File;